 If you have access to adaptors you can order Part No.9002 which is our 'short' EBP, supplied with the wiring loom and without the fittings.

 You can run the EBP at constant 6V, some early cars had 6V systems.
-Obviously it will only deliver 10 litres per minute instead of the usual 20 litres per min.
+Obviously it will only deliver half the flow.
 All our EWPs can be operated at any voltage up to 15 volt, although the 15 volt operation is not recommended for long periods.

 On the other hand, not so the Digital Controller, it MUST be operated at 12 volt and if an over-voltage situation occurs the unit may malfunction.